pnbkn/dinosaurs/README.md

-# Dinosaurs - Object Oriented Javascript Project
+# Dinosaurs - Udacity Object Oriented Javascript Project

 ## Instructions
 Fill out the form with your name, weight, height and diet preference.
 Then compare your